Kazi Nazrul Islam: Career

-Nazrul wrote thousands of songs, known collectively as Nazrul Geeti.
+Nazrul Islam wrote thousands of songs, known collectively as Nazrul Geeti.
 The exact number is uncertain.
 The complete text of 2,260 is known, and the first lines of 2,872 have been collected, but according to musicologist Karunamaya Goswami, it is popularly believed that the total is much higher.
 Goswami has written that some contemporaries put the number near 4,000.